 A programme to support NHS dentists, dental therapists, dental hygienists and dental nurses taking a prolonged career break

-The Directorate has set up a programme to support Dentists, Dental Therapists, Dental Hygienists and Dental Nurses working in the NHS who are taking a career break in excess of six months.
+The Directorate has set up a programme to support dentists and DCPs working in the NHS who are taking a career break in excess of six months.
 Suitable applicants may be eligible to enrol on the Directorate’s Keeping in Touch Scheme (KITS) programme.
-Should you wish to join the scheme, please complete the application form.

 Enrolment on the Scheme provides access to the following benefits:

-- For returning dentists, access to a Directorate-based ‘Induction to the NHS Course’ within 6 months before returning to NHS practice, if necessary
+- For returning dentists, access to a Directorate-based ‘Induction to the NHS Course’ within the 6 months before returning to NHS practice, if necessary.

 - Access to up to 15 hours of Directorate commissioned Lifelong Learning courses each calendar year during the KITS period at the published rate and subject to availability.
 These courses will be identified with reference to the Personal Development Plan

 - Access to the dental reference library at the Dental Education and Training Centre at Bourne House.